-The Provider shall propose reasonable numbers and percentages for all items listed in the work plan.
-The Provider shall use its local CoC's 2019 PIT Count unsheltered data to complete the projections of Households and Participants served in its proposed work plan.
+The Provider shall propose reasonable numbers and percentages for all items listed in the work plans.
 Clear justifications shall be provided for the proposed numbers and percentages.
 The DHS shall have the final determination regarding the numbers and percentages for each contract (see Attachment M).